Frequently Asked Questions for Applicants

 Our mission is to train excellent clinicians by providing a rigorous curriculum and outstanding education.
 Additionally, our residents do research and participate in scholarly activities with the support of hospitalist and primary care faculty as well as specialty physicians in other departments.
 We are therefore an academic community hospital.
 CPMC is affiliated with the University of California, San Francisco as well as Dartmouth Medical School.

-Each intern class is comprised of 14 categorical (three-year) positions and 15 preliminary (one-year) positions.
-The total class size comes to around 57 residents in our Internal Medicine residency program.
+Each intern class is made up of 15 categorical (three-year) positions,11-12 preliminary (one-year) positions, and 3 preliminary-ophthalmology (one-year).
+The total class size comes to around 59 residents in our Internal Medicine residency program.

 San Francisco’s climate, surrounding landscape, and lively atmosphere are what draw people to the city.
 There is never a dull moment!